Quantum $X$-Secure $T$-Private Information Retrieval From MDS Coded Storage With Unresponsive and Byzantine Servers: Introduction

-Our solution centers around the CSA coding scheme that was originally introduced in the setting of XSTPIR, i.e., PIR with $X$-secure storage and $T$-private queries \cite{Jia_Sun_Jafar_XSTPIR}, and subsequently shown to be applicable to a number of classical variants of PIR, coded computing and private read-write designs for federated submodel learning \cite{PIR_tutorial}.
-The classical CSA scheme was generalized to a QCSA scheme (quantum CSA scheme) for XSTPIR over the QMAC in \cite{Lu_QCSA}, and resilience to eavesdroppers was explored most recently in \cite{aytekin2023quantum}.
-The main challenge noted in \cite{Lu_QCSA} for future generalizations is to achieve resilience to erasures, which is our goal in this work.
+Our solution centers around CSS codes and the classical CSA coding scheme originally introduced for X-TPIR, i.e., PIR with $X$-secure storage and $T$-private queries \cite{Jia_Sun_Jafar_XSTPIR}, and subsequently applied to a number of classical variants of PIR, coded computing and private read-write designs for federated submodel learning \cite{PIR_tutorial}.
+The classical CSA scheme was generalized to a quantum CSA scheme for Q-MDS-X-TPIR over the quantum many-to-one network in \cite{Allaix_N_sum_box,Lu_QCSA}, and its resilience to eavesdroppers was explored in \cite{aytekin2023quantum}.

-In terms of erasure-resilience, recent work in \cite{MH_QSS} explores secret-sharing jointly with symmetric $T$-private Quantum PIR.
-Secret sharing and erasure-resilience are related because in both cases the goal is to recover the desired information from a subset of answers.
-Indeed, if we ignore the $X$-secure storage constraint, then the approach in \cite{MH_QSS} should yield an erasure resilient QTPIR scheme.
-However, the scheme is based on random coding which is not directly compatible with $X$-security.
-Connections to \cite{MH_QSS} are further elaborated in Remark \ref{rmk:compare}.
-Moreover, erasure resilience of QCSA code structure is particularly important due to the broad applications of CSA codes, e.g., to \emph{coded distributed computation} (CDC) \cite{Jia_Jafar_CDBC}.